ulises-jeremias/dotfiles-template/docs/wiki/Customization.md

-# 🎨 Dotfiles Customization Guide
+# � Dotfiles Template Customization Guide

+This template repository is designed to be a starting point for your personalized dotfiles setup.
+You're encouraged to **fork it**, adapt it to your needs, and maintain your own GitHub repository with your custom configurations.🎨 Dotfiles Customization Guide

 This repository is designed to be a starting point for your personalized dotfiles setup.
 You’re encouraged to **fork it**, adapt it to your needs, and maintain your own GitHub repository with your custom configurations.